TE-Academy/Reputation-based_Weighted_Voting/README.md

 # Reputation-based Weighted Voting (RWV)

-_RWV is a project by Token Engineering Academy Research (akrtws, Eightarmsninebrainsm and Vitor Marthendal), originating from an educational program at TE Academy.
+_RWV is a project by Token Engineering Academy Applied Research (akrtws, Eightarmsninebrainsm and Vitor Marthendal), originating from an educational program at TE Academy.
 It provides everything you need to roll out votings in your community, where knowledge and achievement counts: vote weighting mechanisms, a simulator, and Snapshot Strategies to be used off the shelf.
 If you find a bug, feel free to report.
 If you do a PR where tests pass, we'll be happy to merge it.
-And feel free to fork this repo and change it as you wish._
+And feel free to fork this repo and change it as you wish.
+If you need support in building a customized voting design for your community, reach out to us via Email (address)._

 ### Introduction